-Data were provided by the Office for National Statistics on request, July 2013.
-Similar data can be found here: http://www.ons.gov.uk/ons/search/index.html?newquery=cancer+registrations.
+Data were provided by the National Cancer Registration and Analysis Service (part of Public Health England), on request through the Office for Data Release, July 2021.
+Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases

 Data were provided by ISD Scotland on request, April 2020.
 Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications.